 Note: If you need a different unique identifier for users, then update the Unique User Identifier claim to the attribute that uniquely identifies users in your SSO environment.
 You should also remove the user.userprincipalname from the Additional claims section and add an additional claim for the attribute used for uniquely identifying users.

 Note: By default, the Wellness360 portal uses email addresses as the unique identifier for users.
-If you are not going to use an email address as the User Identifier, follow the instructions in step 14 to update the unique identifier (screenshot example follows Azure default setup and uses UPN as the unique identifier).
+If you are not going to use an email address as the User Identifier, follow the instructions in step 14 to update the unique identifier (the screenshot example follows Azure default setup and uses UPN as the unique identifier).

 11. Once you complete the User Attributes & Claims section, proceed to the 3.
 SAML Signing Certificate section.
 Export/download metadata from the Azure application to configure SSO settings in the Wellness360 portal.
 You can find the SSO metadata from your Azure application by opening the App Federation Metadata Url in a browser window or downloading the Federation Metadata XML.